Looking for something?

 A protective helmet may be necessary for children who have very frequent drop seizures.

-What to do during a tonic seizure
+What to do during a tonic-clonic seizure

 • Note the time the seizure started